Take Part in the Ocean School Contest!

 WHAT CAN WE WIN?

-The winning crew/class will receive three Oculus Go VR headsets, a 360-degree camera and an opportunity to create exciting 360 content with the Ocean School team.
+One large group will win the grand prize: an Oculus Go VR headset, a 360-degree camera and an opportunity to create exciting 360 content with the Ocean School team!

 WHO IS ELIGIBLE?

 - The contest is open to all grades across Canada.